How Much Does Moving Help® Cost?

 Moving Supplies

-Cardboard boxes, packing tape, stretch wrap, etc. These may be small, but they add up quickly.
+This can include cardboard boxes, packing tape, stretch wrap, etc. These may be small items, but they can add up quickly.
 You may be able to score some used boxes from friends and family, but other items may need purchasing.
 Check U-Haul® Customer Connect for free or low-cost supplies, and use the U-Haul® Moving Supply Calculator to get an approximate supply list.

 Move-Out Fees